w5xd/RC1101/construction.md

 <h3>Construction hints</h3>
 <p>
 Fully assemble the two printed circuit boards. </p>
-<p>The custom 3.5 inch by 2.8 inch printed circuit board is all through-hole components.
-We don't
+<p>The custom 3.5 inch by 2.8 inch printed circuit board has holes for through-hole components at all
-offer step-by-step kit instructions, but here is an order of assembly that accommodates being able to place the through-hole components and solder them without them falling out (much).
+positions combined with SMD 1206 pads for all the resistors and capacitors plus SMD pads for the transistor, voltage regulator and crowbar diode.
+We don't offer step-by-step kit instructions, but here is an order of assembly that accommodates being able to place the through-hole components and solder them without them falling out (much).
 The photos below do not exactly match the order the text describes installing the components.
-The order is not critical, except that taller components should be installed later, and the resistors and capacitors can be installed almost any time without interference with other components.</p>
+The order is not critical, except that taller components should be installed later, and the resistors and capacitors can be installed almost any time without interference with other components. </p>
 <ul>
+<li>If you're using SMD components, apply solder paste and place all the resistors, capacitors, transistor,
+voltage regulator, and crowbard diode and reflow solder them.
+And skip the steps below describing when to install them through-hole.</li>
 <li>Instructions for the Adafruit Trellis are
 <a href='https://learn.adafruit.com/adafruit-trellis-diy-open-source-led-keypad/adding-leds'>here</a>.</li>
 <li>Add the right angle 4 pin SMD header.
-There is only one position it
-will fit in the enclosure.
+There are four sets of pads that look like you can connect but <i><strong>the position in the photo is the only position it will fit in the enclosure.</strong></i>
 <p align='center'><img width='50%' alt='trellis-1.jpg' src='trellis-1.jpg'/></p>
 Temporarily place the 4-pin connector as a spacer to ensure you have room to install it later.
 <p align='center'><img width='50%' alt='trellis-2.jpg' src='trellis-2.jpg'/></p>